runofthemillgeek/swarnam-obsidian/README.md

 # Swarnam

-A no-frills web code blocks plugin for Obsidian.
+A no-frills web playground plugin for Obsidian.

 ## Usage

-Install the extension from Obsidian community plugins list (you need to enable this first from Settings).
+Install the extension from Obsidian community plugins list (you need to enable this first from Settings), enable the plugin and then restart Obsidian.

 To create a new Swarnam block, you need to open a block code snippet and give it the `swarnam` tag like so: